Legislative Updates

 This year, states such as Florida, Maine, Oregon and West Virginia have taken the lead in dealing with the ethanol issue on a local level.
 In fact, legislation to repeal the requirement that all gasoline offered for sale in the state contain a percentage of ethanol is on a fast track in Florida.
 As this article went to print, the bill had been approved by the Florida House and Senate and sent to the governor for his signature and enactment into law.
 Currently, Florida requires that all gasoline sold by a supplier, importer, blender or wholesaler contain 9%–10% ethanol, or other alternative fuel, by volume.

-For auto enthusiasts in the United States, the message to lawmakers and regulators about ethanol has been clear: “Hit the brakes on E15.”
+For auto enthusiasts in the United States, the message to lawmakers and regulators about ethanol has been clear: “Hit the brakes on E15.” - Mike POur State Legisaltive Represenatives and those who we send to Washingtion are as important to us as we are to them at election time.

 Be familiar with those who represent you and your ISRA in Indiana and in Washington.